feedhenry/mcp-standalone/README.md

-## Mobile Server
+## MCP (mobile control panel) Standalone

-The mobile server is PoC for a per Namespace service that helps developers create and integrate mobile applications on OpenShift.
+The MCP Standalone is PoC for a per Namespace service that helps developers create and integrate mobile applications on OpenShift.

 ### Install